Voice first vs. Voice only

 Before the pandemic, many of our daily experiences were mostly transactional - information in, information out.
 This include things like customer support, ordering from fast food restaurants, paying gas, and asking the bank for account info.
 Quick exchanges of known information facilitated by asking the right questions.

 In the not-so-distant future, these experiences will be supplemented with conversational assistants.
-For multi-modality, the opportunity here is how you can add varying layers of context to those conversations.
+For multi-modality, the opportunity here is how you can add varying layers of context to those conversations through banking assistants.

 For example, if you say to a bank teller, "I need to send a wire transfer," there's a lot of additional context below the surface of that statement that isn't communicated.
 This includes the account it's coming from and your current balance.